intlinuxAlex/ElectoralMap/README.md

     allowZoom: A boolean value dictating wether the viewer of the map can zoom/pan in or out.

-    ButtonV2: An object which forms the basis of a styled-component Button (used for resetting the zoom and pan level).
+    ZoomOutButton: An object which forms the basis of a styled-component Button (used for resetting the zoom and pan level).

     currentPan: An object indicating the amount of pixels on the x and y axis that differ from the original rendering of the map
         {